Prolia® is a prescription medicine used to increase bone mass in men with osteoporosis who are at high risk for fracture.

 Prolia® is a prescription medicine used to treat bone loss in men who are at high risk for fracture receiving certain treatments for prostate cancer that has not spread to other parts of the body.

-A T-score of -2.5 or lower is defined as osteoporosis.
+A Bone Density T-score of -2.5 or lower is defined as osteoporosis.
 The lower the score, the greater your risk of fracture.

 Bone images courtesy of David W. Dempster, PhD, 2000.
 Reproduced with permission.